Leadership and Organization Studies

 The critical learning outcomes of a leadership degree are similar to a traditional undergraduate business major; however, it offers much more, including civic engagement opportunities, training and development techniques, organizational behavior knowledge, and key communication skills.
 A leadership degree prepares graduates to analyze and change organizational structures, as well as gain perspective on the roles of effective leaders and followers within business.
 Degree-seekers can take their education to the next level by combining essential business skills with leadership, project management, and communication techniques—a diverse portfolio of knowledge that will help students succeed as leaders in the business world.

 Students in the Bachelor of Arts Completion Program have the opportunity to learn through applied classes that are career-relevant and focus on the experience students bring to the classroom.
 Students can take classes in this bachelor’s degree completion program as hybrid and/or online and learn how to function on high-performance teams, leverage diversity, and resolve conflict.
 Bachelor’s completion students complete a leadership integrative project that expands their perspectives of leadership.

 This degree prepares students to:

 - Demonstrate effective and persuasive oral, written, and non-verbal communication techniques using tone and principles appropriate to the audience.

-Apply leadership and organization studies theory and principles and formulate well-organized arguments in writing and speaking that contain a clear purpose, relevant content, and a conclusion that directly reflects the purpose and strength of the content.
+Apply leadership and organization studies theory and principles to formulate well-organized arguments in writing and speaking that contain a clear purpose, relevant content, and a conclusion that directly reflects the purpose and strength of the content.

 Explain and compare roles, ethics, and theoretical perspectives of effective leaders and followers.